‘For the bread that you eat and the biscuits you nibble,

 Steamships capitalized on a new tourism industry created by these advances in technology.
 With this increase in tourism came an exchange of cultural ideas, food, and architecture, to name a few.
-Although tourism and the “First-Class Experience” played a key role for steamships.
-The largest portion of revenue came from immigrants traveling in third class steerage provided a large portion of revenue for the companies and contributed to this intercultural exchange as well.
-Technological advances to the steam engine and propulsion systems and the competition among steamship companies ensured rapid evolution, and these improvements were incorporated back into land-based industrial applications such as mills, machine tool and die manufactories, mines, and other forms of transportation like the railroad locomotive and the steam-powered automobile.
+Tourism and the “First-Class Experience” played a key role for steamships.
+The largest portion of revenue came from immigrants traveling in third class steerage and contributed to this intercultural exchange as well.
+Technological advances to the steam engine and propulsion systems and the competition among steamship companies ensured rapid evolution.
+Land-based industrial applications such as mills, machine tool and die manufactories, mines, and other forms of transportation like the railroad locomotive and the steam-powered automobiles benefitted from these improvements.
 This nineteenth century steam technology eventually resulted in the steam turbine and then to the modern oil-fired steam turbine that remains in widespread use today both in land and on the sea.

 Imagine what the United States would look like without the advent of the steamship.
 Food and goods that could not withstand the long trip via sailing vessels would not be available today.
 Would the U.S. be the same place culturally had so many immigrants not traveled here via steamships?
 Even today, the U.S. still relies on ships economically.
 Seaports deliver vital goods and services to consumers, ship U.S. exports, create jobs, and support local and national economic growth.
 Ports provide employment for more than 23 million people in the United States.
 For every $1 billion in exports shipped through U.S. seaports, 15,000 jobs are created.
 Seaport cargo activity accounts for 26 percent of the U.S. economy, generating nearly $4.6 trillion in total economic activity and more than $321 billion in federal, state, and local taxes in 2014.